frederic-perez/AmE-dictionary/dictionary.md

 __Coptic__
 __Crescent City__
 __D-ring inset__
+__DAX__ The DAX (Deutscher Aktienindex (German stock index)) is a blue chip stock market index consisting of the 30 major German companies trading on the Frankfurt Stock Exchange.
 __DEA__
 __DWI__
 __Dalmatian__ _n_ A dog of a large, white short-haired breed with dark spots.